 Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
 If an allegation is made about the Executive Headteacher you should pass this information to the Chair of the Governing Body.
 Alternatively, you can contact the Local Authority Duty Desk on 01603 307797.
 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via email: help@nspcc.org.uk.

-The people you should talk to in school are: Designated Safeguarding Lead (DSL): Paul Cross

-Location of office: Main School Contact Number: 01603 898359
+The people you should talk to in school are: Designated Safeguarding Lead (DSL): Kat Wilson Location of office: Up the stairs Contact Number: 01603 898353